fatihtatoglu/tat-performance-benchmark/README.md

 A long story short, I was shocked at the first sight.
 Then, I decided to share those measurements with other developers and curious people without comments.
 Maybe, my testing environment was wrong or the selected problem wasn't suitable for this purpose.

 According to the contributors' comments, I should evaluate the results.
-I need your help to complete the evaluation step.
+I am asking your help to complete the evaluation step.

 - Validate the implementation of the applications.
   - Validate the compiler-level optimizations.